 METHOD FOR DETERMINATION OF HEAT SHRINKAGE OF FABRIC

-Cut a sample of fabric measuring 30 cm × 30 cm and bring it to moisture equilibrium by conditioning in standard atmospheric conditions of 67 percent ± 2 percent RH and 27 °C ± 2 °C temperature (see IS 6359).
+C-1 Cut a sample of fabric measuring 30 cm × 30 cm and bring it to moisture equilibrium by conditioning in standard atmospheric conditions of 67 percent ± 2 percent RH and 27 °C ± 2 °C temperature (see IS 6359).
 Mark a square of 25 cm × 25 cm on the sample.
 Make four reference points on each side of the square at 5 cm intervals so that by including the sides of the square, six determinations can be made in warp and weft direction.
 Make two slits of 1.25 cm from opposite edges of the fabric and pass a rod through the slits.
 Mount the sample in the ventilated oven by means of the rod so that air circulates freely around the sides of the sample.
-Bring the oven to a temperature of 160 °C ± 4 °C before the sample is inserted into the oven and the sample shall remain in the oven for 16 seconds.
+Bring the oven to a temperature of 160 °C ± 4 °C before the sample is inserted into the oven and the sample shall remain in the oven for 16 s.
 Then withdraw the sample and remove it from the rod, lay in on a flat smooth surface and allow it to cool.
 Measure the distance between each pair of marks to the nearest millimeter and record the change in the dimensions.
 Determine the average of the readings in the warp and weft directions separately and express it as a percentage of the original length.

 ANNEX D